Hassan Ramazani

-Hassan Ramazani (born 8 August 2001), is an Australian professional soccer player who plays as a full back for Vanuatu United.
+Hassan Ramazani (born 8 August 2001), is an Australian professional soccer player who plays as a full-back for NPL Victoria side South Melbourne, on loan from OFC Professional League side Vanuatu United.

 Club career

 On 1 November 2025, Ramazani was signed by Vanuatu United for their inaugural squad for the 2026 OFC Professional League.

+On 2 July 2026, South Melbourne announced they had signed Ramazani on loan for the remainder of the season.

 Personal life

 Ramazani is of Republic of the Congo descent.